kas-lab/suave/README.md

 git submodule update --init --recursive
 ```

-Unfortunately, the script used to install prerequisites available in this
+Note that the script used to install prerequisites available in this
-version of ardusub don't work in Ubuntu 22.04.
+version of ardusub doesn't work in Ubuntu 22.04.
 So you need to replace it before
 running it.
 Install ardupilot prerequisites:

 ```Bash